MikeCsPlayPlace/CubicSplineExtrema/test_data/README.md

 # Test Data Details

 This is a description of the data sets that were used in the original article.
+So presented here are some details of the input data sets, and the expected "ideal" output results.

 *4_point_symmetric_simple_maxima_data.csv*